 - Welcome Packs

 Two types of communications were almost evenly split: Reminders and Issues or complaints.

 This research is an excellent guide for which channel to use for different types of marketing communication.

 The return of the brand magazine

-Businesses are starting to recognise that to make an impact with their marketing they need to do something different, and in today's digitally overloaded world, that different can be print.
+Businesses are starting to recognise that to make an impact with their marketing, they need to do something different, and in today's digitally overloaded world, that 'different' can be print.